greenlaw110/genie-custom-annotation-demo/README.md

 # Genie Custom Annotation Demo

-This example shows how you can use the [Genie](https://github.com/osglworks/java-di) to implement Spring 4.3 Custom annotation Like feature

 Nicky Moelholm has a [blog](https://moelholm.com/2016/10/15/spring-4-3-custom-annotations/) talking about how to customise annotation in Spring 4.3 application.
 I am curious to see how can I get the samething done using [Genie](https://github.com/osglworks/java-di).
 So it comes up with this project, which is literally a rewrite of